 - Costs can add up quickly with heavy Agent or storage use.

-Best for: Small teams that want to collaborate on projects while maintaining control over billing and user access.
+Best for: Small teams that want to collaborate on projects and enjoy shared billing

 What’s included: